-18 Tax issues
+Tax issues

-What are the basic tax issues involved in business combinations or acquisitions involving public companies?
+18 What are the basic tax issues involved in business combinations or acquisitions involving public companies?

-In stock sales, capital gains tax is normally applicable with certain partial and full exemptions available.
+In stock sales, capital gains tax is normally applicable with certain partial and full exemptions available, depending on the parties involved and the applicable holding periods.

 Stamp duty also used to apply to stock purchase agreements until 2016, when the applicable legislation was amended to exempt such agreements from stamp duty.
 Sales of public company shares are also exempt from VAT.

-It is possible to structure mergers and demergers as corporate taxfree transactions provided certain conditions are met.
+It is possible to structure mergers and demergers as corporate tax-free transactions provided certain conditions are met.
 Tax-free mergers and tax-free demergers meeting certain conditions are also exempt from VAT.
 Generally, taxable mergers and asset transactions are subject to VAT at 18 per cent, and certain assets may be subject to different rates.